jvdwrf/tiny-actor/README.md

 * A bounded `Channel` can receive messages until it's capacity has been reached.
 After reaching the capacity, senders must wait until space is available.
 * An unbounded `Channel` does not have this limit, but instead applies a backpressure-algorithm: The more messages in the `Channel`, the longer the sender must wait before it is allowed to send.

-## ActorId
+## Id
-Every actor has a unique id generated when it is spawned, this `actor_id` can not be changed after it's creation.
+Every actor has a unique id generated when it is spawned, this id can not be changed after it's creation.

 # Getting started